prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 with uint under 0x80000000
 can also be hardened using '
 Derive an new account for the plugin (along some specific derivation path) and get public key

-Should we allow to specify alternative derivation types and path ? we use BIP32 and BIP44 and some custom path

 * **getXPubKey() returns bytes**: